Aquarium Lighting Basics Part Two

 Aquarium light is necessary for aquatic plants and fish growth.
 And it improves the ornamental value.
 LED, incandescent, fluorescent, and other lights are available for aquariums.
 But you should choose the best one according to your tank needs.
 In today’s article, let’s learn more about aquarium lights.

-Aquarium lighting LEDs
+Aquarium Lighting LEDs

 Aquarium light is a lamp to help plants and fish grow healthily, which mimics the sunlight.
 Also, some lights glow in different colors, which have diverse functions.
 The great light colors are red, blue, and white.
 The ideal light colors for freshwater tanks are a combination of red and blue light.
 But for saltwater tanks, the combination of blue and white light is a better choice.
 Next, we will share functions for white, red, and blue lights.